foam-framework/foam/guides/context.md

 ## Session Context, Request Context

-When someone connects to the system, we create a new session, which has a context which is a subcontext of the system context, with the addition of a key value pair of with the key as 'session' and the value point back to the newly create session.
+When a user connects to the system, a new session is created with a context which is a subcontext of the system context, with the addition of a key value pair of with the key as 'session', and the value a pointer back to the newly created session.

-Then you connect to the webAgent, which then creates per request a subcontext of your session context by putting the HTTP Request, Response, printwriter in the context.
-Then your code runs in the request context.
+Each request to the server goes through the webAgent, which creates per request a subcontext of your session context, adding HTTPRequest, HTTPResponse, and printwriter.
+Business logic for the request is executed in this request context.

 So there is hierarchy here -